-Student discount coupons can be issued from an automated certificate-issuing machine.
+Student discount coupons can be issued via the Certificate Issuance Service (Online Application).
 They are valid for three months from the date of issue.

-\ As there are periods of time when the coupon issue service is not provided (during vacations, etc.), please pay attention to information posted on website, etc.
+As there are periods of time when the coupon issuance service is not provided (during vacations, etc.), please pay attention to information posted on website, etc.